Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Enneagram Type 4 individuals are known for their strong emotions and introspective nature.
 In relationships, they seek deep connection and often crave an understanding and appreciation for their unique qualities.
 However, they may also struggle with inadequacy and fear of rejection.

-When in a romantic relationship, Type 4s tend to be very emotionally expressive and desire a partner who can empathize with and appreciate their depth of feeling.
+When in a romantic relationship, **Type 4s tend to be very emotionally expressive and desire a partner who can empathize with and appreciate their depth of feeling**.
 They often have a strong sense of aesthetics and may express their creativity through their style or personal space.
 They may also be drawn to partners with a mystique or artistic flair.

 One potential challenge for Type 4s in relationships is their tendency towards emotional intensity and mood swings.
 They may become overwhelmed by their own emotions or those of their partner, leading to conflict or difficulty managing their feelings.
 Additionally, they may struggle with jealousy or envy towards their partner, particularly if they perceive their partner as having qualities or experiences they lack.